dart-archive/www.dartino.org/why.md

 <h1 class="why">Why Dartino?</h1>

-Dartino is an **experimental** open-source project that enables you to write software for embedded systems with much higher productivity than existing native approaches.
+Dartino is an early-stage open-source project that enables you to write software for embedded systems with much higher productivity than existing native approaches.